ACMA REACH OUT SUPPORT PROCESS

 After working through the grief, we began to notice all the things that North Carolina had to offer that Key West did not.
 For example, we went para gliding off the sand dunes––that certainly wasn’t something we would do in Key West!
 Over time, we felt good about our decision.
 A few people from our group appreciated a temporary solution, and now are making their way down to a new beach with sunny skies.

-In summary, career counselors have a wonderful opportunity to help clients work through the emotional issues that surround unexpected career transitions by offering a lot more than a career assessment.
+In summary, career counsellors have a wonderful opportunity to help clients work through the emotional issues that surround unexpected career transitions by offering a lot more than a career assessment.

 Del Corso, J. (2015).
 Work traumas & transitions.
 In K. Maree & A. DiFabio (Eds.), Exploring New Horizons in Career Counselling: Converting Challenges into Opportunities (pp.189-204).
 Rotterdam, Netherlands: Sense Publishers.